 6. Complaints about having too many WIPs, but insistence for oneshots to be expanded: So?
-Do you want more?
-Or do you want less?
+Do they want more?
+Or do they want less?
 I'm honestly confused now.
-I have too many things in progress, but when I post a oneshot which is, naturally, complete, you want that to become another WIP?
+I have too many things in progress, but when I post a oneshot which is, naturally, complete, they want that to become another WIP?
 But, don't I have too many of those?
 I kind of feel like this is a paradox.

 7. Continually asking if you take requests even if you've said no more than once, and asking to 'just try' when you refuse to write their ship because you can't, don't want to, or aren't comfortable with it: No means no, seriously.
 If I've said no five times, I'll say it again the sixth or twentieth.
 I did try to take requests before, but it just isn't something for me.
 It stresses me out way too much, and writing is what I do to try to escape that, not add to it.
 People are just too impatient (understandably) for the time it takes me to write something, and I just feel like I can't write anything good when someone else has asked for it.
 Like I said before, I write mainly for myself, and I know what I can and can't do, and what I do or don't want.
 That doesn't apply for other people, hence the difficulty I have.
 If I say I don't know the fandom, don't tell me to go watch/read/play it, just so I can write for you.
 That just comes across as ignorant and rude.
 If I say I don't ship whoever the pairing is, don't tell me to read other fics about them, because that's just as rude.
 Instead of spamming me (like some do), why not try to write what you want yourself?
 Or ask someone who actually DOES take requests on that fandom or pairing, instead of someone who keeps refusing?

 8. Skip over AN's and then complain or criticize about something already mentioned and taken care of in that AN: This one is particularly irritating, because it happens to me a fair bit.
-I understand a lot of AN's aren't worth reading, but you can at least skim over them, just to make sure you aren't missing something important.
-It isn't that hard, won't take more than a few seconds, and will save you the time of typing out a complaint, and me reading and getting upset over it, especially as it is, ultimately, pointless.
+I understand a lot of AN's aren't worth reading, but they can at least skim over them, just to make sure they aren't missing something important.
+It isn't that hard, won't take more than a few seconds, and will save them the time of typing out a complaint, and me reading and getting upset over it, especially as it is, ultimately, pointless.

 9. Pointing out typos or spelling mistakes while using appalling grammar: I'm hardly perfect, and I do make mistakes.
-In fact, I wouldn't be surprised if there's a typo somewhere in this list.
+In fact, I wouldn't be surprised if there are a few typos somewhere in this list.
 I'm always glad to have any errors pointed out, because I do end up missing a few while editing.
-But when someone who very obviously can't spell attempts to correct me, it's equally annoying as it is amusing.
-Perhaps you should edit your review or PM of telling me of my mistakes before posting it?
+But when someone who very obviously can't spell, attempts to correct me, it's equally annoying as it is amusing.
+Perhaps they should edit their review or PM of telling me of my mistakes before posting it?

 10. 'Your idea isn't original!': Did I ever say it was?
 I write a lot of cliched and overused ideas, but I always mention that in the first AN of the fic.
 Oh dear, do we need to go back to number 8 again?
 Once I get the overdone ideas out of my system, I'll start on the more original ones.
 Cliches are cliches for a reason, after all.

 12. 'I wish this was complete' or 'I won't read this until it's complete': Have fun waiting then, I guess.
-You might never read it, for all we know.
+They might never read it, for all we know.
 Maybe it'll be abandoned.
-Maybe you'll stop caring about fanfics by that point.
+Maybe they'll stop caring about fanfics by that point.
 It isn't as if I know how long it'll take to finish something.
-You'll certainly be waiting more than a few months.
+They'll certainly be waiting more than a few months.
 Maybe even a few years.

 13. 'Well, you haven't updated for (...) days/weeks/months, so I'm taking this off my follows/faves list: Kaythanksbye.
-I'm not going to magically update just because you said that.
+I'm not going to magically update just because they said that.